vishalcloudyuga/dcos-docs/1.9/overview/design/overlay.md

 #### Agent mesos overlay module:

-The agent overlay module will run as part of the Mesos agents and will have the following responsibilities:
+The agent overlay module runs as part of the Mesos agents and has the following responsibilities:
 1. It is responsible for registering with the master overlay module.
-After registration it will retrieve the allocated agent subnet, the subnet allocated to its mesos and docker bridges and VTEP information (IP and MAC address of the VTEP) .
+After registration it retrieves the allocated agent subnet, the subnet allocated to its Mesos and Docker bridges and VTEP information (IP and MAC address of the VTEP).
-2. Based on the allocated agent subnet, it is responsible for generating a CNI network config to be used by the `network/cni` isolator for the `MesosContainerizer`.
+2. Based on the allocated agent subnet, it is responsible for generating a CNI (Container Network Interface) network config to be used by the `network/cni` isolator for the `MesosContainerizer`.
 3. It is responsible for creating a _Docker network_ to be used by the _`DockerContainerizer`_.
 4. It exposes an HTTP endpoint `overlay-agent/overlays` that is used by the Virtual Network Service to retrieve information about the overlays on that particular agent.